 In the molecular polarity, a molecule can be polar as a result of the formation of polar bonds with differences in their electronegativity.
 Polarity can also result from the asymmetric arrangement of nonpolar covalent bonds and non-bonding pairs of electrons.
 Intermolecular force refers to the force that exists between the molecules of substances.
 The van der Waals forces of attraction are a collection of forces such as the dipole-induced, dispersion forces and dipole-dipole forces.
 The ion-dipole and the ion-induced are not considered to be Van der Waal’s forces.
 There are 4 types of intermolecular interactions as a result of the polarity of, molecules.

 Dipole-Dipole interaction forces mainly occur in polar molecules that have permanent dipoles.
 Here, the positive pole of the known molecule is normally attracted by the negative pole of the other molecule.
 For example, in HCl, chlorine is considered to be more electronegative while the hydrogen atom is positively charged.
 The figure below shows how dipole-dipole interactions take place in HCl molecules.

 Ion-Dipole interaction is the attraction between cations/anions and the polar molecules.
 Dissolving sodium chloride in water is a good example of ion-dipole interaction where the polar water molecules are attracted towards the sodium ions and the chloride ions.

 Here, an ion that is close to the non-polar molecule can get polarized, as a result, there is ion-induced dipole interaction.
 For instance, the nitrogen ion can polarize the iodine molecule as illustrated below:

 4. Dipole-induced dipole interactions

-Dipole-induced dipole interactions involve a non-polar molecule being polarized by a polar molecule that is found within it.
+Dipole-induced dipole interactions is formed as a result of involvement of a non-polar molecule being polarized by a polar molecule.
 For instance, group O elements getting polarized in the presence of polar molecules as shown below.